Spanish IIH Expectations

 -No food, drinks or gum in classroom.

--No sleeping, disturbing others, working on work from another class, sitting in an unassigned seat, cheating, the use of electronic devices in class, negative comments, packing up early and speaking English when advised not to.
+-No sleeping, disturbing others, working on work from another class, sitting in an unassigned seat, cheating, in class, inappropriate comments, packing up early and speaking English when advised not to.

 1.Quietly enter classroom.